well-typed/hs-bindgen/manual/LowLevel/Enums.md

     , (2, NonEmpty.singleton "C")
     ]
-  showsUndeclared = showsWrappedUndeclared "Index"
+  showsUndeclared = showsWrappedUndeclared "Index" readPrecundeclared = readPrecWrappedUndeclared "Index"
 ```

 Functions `toCEnum` and `fromCEnum` correspond directly to `toEnum` and
 `fromEnum`, but unlike `Enum` this makes no assumptions about successors or
 predecessors.
 Instead we only declare a set of known values, and the names
 assigned to those values.
-We will come back to `showsUndeclared` when we
+We will come back to `showsUndeclared` and
-discuss `Show`, below.
+`readPrecUndeclared` when we discuss `Show` and `Read` instances, below.

 In addition, `hs-bindgen-runtime` defines a class `SequentialCEnum`, which
 corresponds to `Bounded`: